-Authentically links literacy to at least two content areas - ELA, science, social studies. math, technology or technical subjects, fine arts, and physical education and/or health.
-Uses academic language to describe the content area connections of the unit assess (score) one's own work on the literacy unit.
-Uses academic language to devise a plan of action for improving the literacy unit before the submission.
-Uses academic language to reflect on the ways in which this candidate assessment has impacted his or her growth and development as a teacher.
+development as a teacher.
 Reflects upon the candidate assessment based on only one organizing theme of the conceptual framework for Millikin University's School of Education.
 Does not align to the Illinois Professional Teaching Standards. upon the candidate assessment based on two organizing themes of the conceptual framework for Millikin University's School of Education.
 Haphazardly aligns to the candidate assessment based on three organizing themes of the conceptual framework for Millikin University's School of Education.
 Aligns to Professional Teaching Standards.
 Includes a Conventions (1.000, 6%) Level of writing is unacceptable for college due to multiple mechanical and grammatical errors in all sections of the candidate assessment.
 There is no evidence that the document has been proofread or taken to the Writing Center.
-College level writing is inconsistent as evidence by several errors on all or some sections of the • includes spelling, Format (1.000 6%) , Follows few or none of the formatting guidelines.
+College level writing is inconsistent as evidence by several errors on all or some sections of the • College level writing is evidenced by the standard use of English mechanics, which includes spelling, punctuation, capitalization, grammar and usage, syntax, sentence structure, paragraphing, etc. Work is virtually error-free.
+Document has been proofread, edited, and taken to the Writing Center.
+Format (1.000, 6%) Follows few or none of the formatting guidelines.
 Follows some of the formatting guidelines Follows most formatting guidelines.
 Follows all formatting guidelines (see MLA/APA).
 No sections of the candidate assessment are missing.
 Includes a cover sheet with the name of the preservice teacher, the assignment, the semester, and the profession.
 Use appropriate pagination.
 Name electronic file with your first initial, last name and CA9 (e.g., MCook_CA9).
-Standards IL-PTS- K: TCT understands appropriate and varied instructional approaches used before e, during, and after read ling, including those that 2012.6.A IL-PTS- develop word knowledge, vocabu K: TCT understands that the read ing process involves the construction of meani ng through the interacti 2012.6.B IL-PTS- 2012.6.C background knowledge and exper K: TCT understands communicat IL-PTS- 2012.6.D K: TCT understands writing processes and their importance to content learning; IL-PTS- 2012.6.E K: TCT knows and models standa ard conventions of writte en and oral communica ations; IL-PTS- 2012.6.F K: TCT recognizes the relationsh components to increase content le ing, and oral communi cation and understands how to integrate these IL-PTS- 2012.6.G K: TCT understands how to designeeds of the student; n, select, modify, and e valuate a wide range of f materials for the conte ent areas and the reading IL-PTS- 2012.6.H K: TCT understands how to use a oral communication needs of each • nformal assessments to recognize and address the reading, writing, and
+Standards IL-PTS- K: TCT understands appropriate a and varied instructional approaches used before e, during, and after read ling, including those that 2012.6.A develop word knowledge, vocabu IL-PTS- K: TCT understands that the read ing process involves the e construction of meani ng through the interacti IL-PTS- K: TCT understands communicate background knowledge and experiences, the information in the text, and the purpose of the reading situation; K: TCT understands communication theory, language development, and the role of language in learning; 2012.6.C K: TCT understands writing processes and their importance to content learning; II -PTS- K: TCT knows and models standard conventions of written and oral communications; IL-PTS- K: TCT recognizes the relationsh K: TCT recognizes the relationships among reading, writing, and oral communication and understands how to integrate these components to increase content learning; IL-PTS- K: TCT understands how to design needs of the student; valuate a wide range o f materials for the conte ent areas and the reading IL-PTS- K: TCT understands how to use a oral communication needs of each nformal assessments to recognize and address the reading, writing, and